Blizzard Run to Town

 Alisa looks worried sometimes because she is.

+In the last year alone, Brandon has faced a full knee replacement, complications from surgery, dental issues, lost recovery time, and now possible shoulder surgeries.
 At the same time, we’re watching friends Brandon’s age pass away around us.

 Not bitter.
 Just urgent.